-22. Section 158 requires certification where "the judgment, order, or decree involves a question of law as to which there is no controlling decision of the court of appeals for the circuit or of the Supreme Court of the United States."
+29. Section 158 requires certification where "the judgment, order, or decree involves a question of law as to which there is no controlling decision of the court of appeals for the circuit or of the Supreme Court of the United States."
 28 U.S.C. § 158(d)(2)(A)(i); see also IRS v.
-Davis, No. 15-cv-5601, 2016 WL 3567039, at \2 (D.N.J.
+Davis, No. 15-cv-5601, 2016 WL 3567039, at 2 (D.N.J.
 June 28, 2016) (certifying appeal to the Third Circuit where the appeal presented a question of law not previously addressed by the Third Circuit or Supreme Court).
 "A 'controlling decision' of the Third Circuit for the purposes of § 158(d)(2)(A)(i) is one that admits of no ambiguity in resolving the issue."
 In re Conex Holdings, LLC, 534 B.R.
 606, 611 (D. Del.
 2015) (citing cases).

-- 23. Central to these related appeals is the TSAs' status for bankruptcy purposes as Filed Rates incorporating public obligations, with terms and conditions that can only be modified or abrogated by FERC after a determination that doing so is in the public interest.
+30. Central to these related appeals is the TSAs' status for bankruptcy purposes as Filed Rates incorporating public obligations, with terms and conditions that can only be modified or abrogated by FERC after a determination that doing so is in the public interest.
 See, e.g., Miss.
 Power & Light Co. v.
 Miss. ex rel.
 Moore, 487 U.S. 354, 375 (1988) ("The reasonableness of rates and agreements regulated by FERC may not be collaterally attacked in state or federal courts."); Ark.
 La.
 Gas Co. v.
-Hall, 453 U.S. 571, 580 (1981) ("Congress here has granted exclusive authority over rate regulation to the Commission."). - 24.
-Neither the Supreme Court nor the Third Circuit has resolved the questions presented by these appeals regarding (a) whether the bankruptcy court or FERC has jurisdiction to decide if a debtor can escape its obligations under a contract that is also a Filed Rate, or (b) regardless of which entity makes the determination, what standard should be applied.
-In the Rejection Order, the Bankruptcy Court cites no Third Circuit or Supreme Court precedent with respect to whether a FERC-jurisdictional contract can be rejected in bankruptcy, with or without FERC's input, or the standard under which rejection should be considered.
-In fact, the Bankruptcy Court, across both orders, cites no authority on Filed Rates in bankruptcy at all-because there is none.
-Rather, the Bankruptcy Court cites Third Circuit and Supreme Court precedent only to
+Hall, 453 U.S. 571, 580 (1981) ("Congress here has granted exclusive authority over rate regulation to the Commission.").

+31. Neither the Supreme Court nor the Third Circuit has resolved the questions presented by these appeals regarding (a) whether the bankruptcy court or FERC has jurisdiction to decide if a debtor can escape its obligations under a contract that is also a Filed Rate, or (b) regardless of which entity makes the determination, what standard should be applied.11 Across all three of the Orders appealed, the Bankruptcy Court cites no Third Circuit or Supreme Court precedent with respect to whether a FERC-jurisdictional contract can be rejected in bankruptcy, with or without FERC's input, or the standard under which rejection should be considered.
+Rather, the Bankruptcy Court cites Third Circuit12 and Supreme Court13 precedent only to reference general legal principles unconnected to the FERC jurisdictional issues or to seek to distinguish the novel aspects of its holdings from prior precedent.14